claireboals/comp20-cboals/responsive/README.md

 responsive folder.
 I will try to manually fix this since I don't want to mess anything else up further with git on the command line.

+I ended up having to remove everything and start again.
+I could not get my files to push after committing them, then suddenly I could push but I was too many commits behind, so many files were removed.
+I just pulled master again (which only had the readme at that point) and recommitted and pushed the other files.

 I did not collaborate on this assignment.
 This lab took about an hour for me to complete.